unode/deep-learning-intro/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "What is deep learning?"
-- "When is it used and not used?"
+- "When does it make sense to use and not use deep learning?"
 - "When is it successful?"
 - "What are the tools involved?"
 - "What is the workflow for deep learning?"
 - "Why we chose Keras"
 objectives:
-- "State for which problems Deep learning is a useful tool"
+- "Recall the sort of problems for which Deep learning is a useful tool"
-- "List the available tools for Deep Learning"
+- "List some of the available tools for Deep Learning"
-- "List the steps of a Deep Learning workflow"
+- "Recall the steps of a Deep Learning workflow"
 - "Understand why it is important to test the accuracy of deep learning system."
+- "Identify the inputs and outputs of a deep learning system.
+- "Test that we've correctly installed the Keras, Seaborn and Sklearn libraries"
 keypoints:
+- "Machine learning is the process where computers learn to recognise patterns of data."
+- "Artificial neural networks are a machine learning technique based on a model inspired by groups of neurons in the brain."
+- "Aritifical neural networks can be trained on example data."
+- "Deep learning is a machine learning technique based on using many artificial neurons arranged in layers."
+- "Deep learning is well suited to classification and prediction problems such as image recognition."
+- "To use deep learning effectively we need to go through a workflow of: defining the problem, identifying inputs and outputs, preparing data, choosing the type of network, choosing a loss function, training the model, tuning Hyperparameters, measuring performance before we can classify data."
-- "Keras is a deep learning framework that is easier to use than many of the alternatives."
+- "Keras is a deep learning framework that is easier to use than many of the alternatives such as TensorFlow and PyTorch."
 ---

 ## What is Deep Learning?